authzed/docs/docs/reference/schema-lang.md

 It might help to think about Object Definitions as similar to a class definition in an Object Oriented programming language.

-If being used with Authzed, the name of each Object Definition is prefixed with the Permissions System to which it will be applied.
+If being used with Authzed Serverless, the name of each Object Definition is prefixed with the Permissions System to which it will be applied.
-This is done to make all Object names globally unique in Authzed.
+This is done to make all Object names globally unique in Authzed Serverless.

-For SpiceDB, prefixes can be used to logically group types, but are otherwise unnecessary.
+For all other installations, prefixes can be used to logically group types, but are otherwise unnecessary.

 ```zed
 /**